vtsynergy/Analysis-AI/README.md

 # Analysis AI

-The AI model in this folder is used to segment the lung region from the 3D chest CT images and classify the 3D chest CT images to COVID-19 positive or negative case.
+The modelS in this folder is used to segment the lung region from the 3D chest CT images and classify the 3D chest CT images to COVID-19 positive or negative case.

 The seg_model contains a script and folder structure used to run segmentation operation when the segmentation model has been set.